Jacob's Ladder (1990 film)

 Jacob's Ladder is a 1990 American psychological horror film directed by Adrian Lyne, produced by Alan Marshall and written by Bruce Joel Rubin.
-It stars Tim Robbins as Jacob Singer, an American infantryman whose experiences during his military service in Vietnam result in strange, fragmentary visions and bizarre hallucinations that continue to haunt him.
-As his ordeal worsens, Jacob desperately attempts to learn the truth.
+It stars Tim Robbins as Jacob Singer, an American infantryman whose experiences during his military service in Vietnam result in bizarre hallucinations.
 The supporting cast includes Elizabeth Peña and Danny Aiello.

-Jacob's Ladder was made by Carolco Pictures ten years after being written by Rubin.
-Despite only being moderately successful upon its release, the film garnered a cult following, and its plot and special effects became a source of influence for various other works, such as the Silent Hill video game series.
+Jacob's Ladder was produced by Carolco Pictures and released by Tri-Star Pictures on November 2, 1990, ten years after being written by Rubin.
+The film garnered a cult following, and its plot and special effects became a source of influence for various other works, such as the Silent Hill video game series.
 A remake was released in 2019.

 Plot

-On October 6, 1971, American infantryman Jacob Singer is with the 1st Air Cavalry Division, deployed in a village in Vietnam's Mekong Delta, when his close-knit unit comes under sudden attack.
+On October 6, 1971, American infantryman Jacob Singer is with the 1st Air Cavalry Division, deployed in a village in Vietnam's Mekong Delta, when his unit comes under attack.
 As many of Jacob's comrades are killed or wounded, others exhibit abnormal behavior with some suffering catatonia, convulsions, and seizures.
-Jacob flees into the jungle, only to be stabbed with a bayonet by an unseen assailant.
+Jacob flees into the jungle and is stabbed with a bayonet.

-Jacob awakens in the New York City Subway, where, after he glimpses what he believes to be a tentacle protruding from a sleeping homeless person, an inexplicably locked subway station exit results in him almost being hit by a train.
-The year is 1975; he is a postal worker and lives in a rundown apartment in Brooklyn with his girlfriend, Jezebel.
+Jacob awakens on the New York City Subway and glimpses a tentacle protruding from a sleeping homeless person.
+When he finds the subway station exit locked, he crosses the tracks and is almost hit by a train.
+The year is 1975; Jacob is a postal worker and lives in a rundown apartment in Brooklyn with his girlfriend, Jezebel Pipkin.
 Jacob misses his old family and experiences visions of them, especially the youngest of his sons, Gabe, who had died in an accident before the war.
-Jacob is increasingly beset by disturbing experiences and apparitions, including glimpses of faceless vibrating figures, and narrowly escapes being run over by a pursuing car.
-He attempts to contact his regular doctor at the local VA hospital but is informed that there is no record of him ever being a patient there and that his doctor has died in a car explosion.
+Jacob is beset by disturbing experiences and apparitions, including glimpses of faceless vibrating figures, and narrowly escapes being run over by a pursuing car.
+He attempts to contact his regular doctor Carlson at the local VA hospital but is informed that there is no record of him ever being a patient there and that Dr. Carlson has died in a car explosion.

 At a party thrown by friends, a psychic reads Jacob's palm and tells him that he is already dead, which Jacob dismisses as a joke.
-After declining to dance with her, he appears to witness an enormous creature sexually penetrating Jezebel before he collapses.
+After declining to dance with her, he appears to witness an enormous creature dancing sexually with Jezebel before killing her; Jacob collapses.
 At home, Jacob experiences a dangerous fever, which Jezebel attempts to bring down with a painful ice bath.
-Jacob briefly wakes up in another reality where he lives with his wife and sons, including a still-alive Gabe.
-First-person perspective scenes of apparent flashbacks to his time in Vietnam show Jacob, badly wounded, being discovered by American soldiers before being evacuated under fire in a helicopter that is then shot down.
+Jacob wakes up in another reality where he lives with his wife Sarah and sons, including Gabe.
+In Vietnam, a wounded Jacob is evacuated under fire in a helicopter, which is subsequently shot down.